zero-sh/zero.sh/README.md

 - GNU Stow is a neat tool, but doesn't offer the same level of utility or error handling that Cider previously did.
 It would be nice to offer a more modern alternative.

-- It will probably be necessary to migrate from bash to zsh or `/bin/sh` (or perhaps a Swift script) at some point, now that bash is deprecated on macOS Catalina.

 **Note**: `zero.sh` is a work-in-progress, but it's fairly well-tested and should be kind to your machine.